esc/scientific-python-intro-talk/slides.rst

 .. image:: images/numpylogo.pdf
     :scale: 25%

-So how fast is it?
+So how Fast is it?
 ------------------

 .. code-block:: pycon